PacificBiosciences/pb-metagenomics-tools/pb-metagenomics-scripts/README.md

 ---------------

-## Convert_metamaps-KRONA_to_kreport-mpa.py <a name="mkkm"></a>
+## Convert_metamaps-WIMP_to_kreport-mpa.py <a name="mkkm"></a>

 Metamaps is a metagenomics taxonomic profiler that was designed to be used with long reads.
 Currently, metamaps does not provide the option for kraken report (kreport) or metaphlan (mpa) formats.
-This script can be used to convert the KRONA output file from metamaps into kraken report (kreport) and metaphlan (mpa) formats.
-The krona file should have an extension that looks like `EM.reads2Taxon.krona`, and it is produced after running the `metamaps classify` module.
+This script can be used to convert the WIMP output file from metamaps into kraken report (kreport) and metaphlan (mpa) formats.
+The WIMP file should have an extension that looks like `EM.WIMP`, and it is produced after running the `metamaps classify` module.

 This script requires `python 3.7` and the python packages `ete3` and `pandas`.

-Output files are written to working directory (`label.metamaps-krona.mpa.txt`, `label.metamaps-krona.kreport.txt`, `label.intermediate.names.txt`, and `label.intermediate.taxid.txt`).
+Output files are written to working directory (`label.metamaps-wimp.mpa.txt`, `label.metamaps-wimp.kreport.txt`, `label.intermediate.names.txt`, and `label.intermediate.taxid.txt`).

 #### Basic Usage:

 ```
-python Convert_metamaps-KRONA_to_kreport-mpa.py -i <krona file> -l <label string> -r <int>
+python Convert_metamaps-WIMP_to_kreport-mpa.py -i <krona file> -l <label string> -r <int>
 ```

 #### Argument Explanations:

 ##### `-i <path-to-file>` or `--input <path-to-file>`

-> **Required**: The `EM.reads2Taxon.krona` file name or the path to a `EM.reads2Taxon.krona` file.
+> **Required**: The `EM.WIMP` file name or the path to a `EM.WIMP` file.

 ##### `-l <string>` or `--label <string>`